-In this follow-up blog post, we wanted to address some of the questions we received in a little more concrete detail.
+In this follow-up blog post, we address some of the questions we received during the live session in a little more concrete detail.

 Who can use Georgetown Domains?
 Does my domain name have to have Georgetown in the web address?